DickinsonCollege/FarmData2/INSTALL.md

 5. Confirm that you "trust the authors of the files in this folder," if asked.
 6. Choose "Explorer" from the "View" menu to see the `FarmData2` file tree.

 Note: You can also choose to use VSCode or VSCodium on your host machine (Mac, Windows, Linux) to edit the contents of the FarmData2 repository that you cloned.
 The FarmData2 repository is mounted from your host machine into the development container.
 Thus, editing these files on the host machine is equivalent to editing them in the development container.
-If you are using VSCode or VSCodium on your host OS, your can refer to the [docker/dev/Dockerfile](docker/dev/Dockerfile) file for information about the VSCodium extensions that are being used by the FarmData2 development environment.
+If you are using VSCode or VSCodium on your host OS, you can refer to the [docker/dev/Dockerfile](docker/dev/Dockerfile) file for information about the VSCodium extensions that are being used by the FarmData2 development environment.

 ### Stopping and Starting FarmData2 ###